valincius/RemoteMediatr/README.md

 This allows us to skip the controller all together.

+## Authorization
+Authorization works the exact same way as it does with controllers & actions.
+You can apply the `Authorize` attribute to the request definition (`IClientRequest`) and it will work the same as it does for controllers/actions.

 ## Setup
 1. Add library references
     - In your client/frontend project add a nuget reference to `RemoteMediatr.Client`